 The minutes of the meeting required to be prepared within fifteen days of the meeting and can be finalized within thirty days of the meeting.

 11. Other than the above-mentioned non-negotiable conditions, there are few more instances where a company is required to intimate the registrar of companies.
 It includes appointments of directors, removal of Director and certain other changes in the prescribed manner.

-12. The Companies Act has also inserted the CSR (Corporate Social Responsibility) provisions into the Companies Act, 2013.
+12. The Companies Act has also inserted the CSR (Corporate Social Responsibility) provisions in the Companies Act, 2013.
 Now, under provisions contained under the Corporate Social Responsibility, companies are obligated to make the contribution in certain philanthropic activities.
-Companies must adhere the CSR criteria and undertake CSR activities in the financial year.
+Companies must adhere to the CSR criteria and undertake CSR activities in the financial year.

 13. The aforesaid compliance requirements only apply to the Companies Act, 2013.
 In addition to this, further registration is required, depending on business type and turnover, such as Professional Tax, GSTN etc.